 But what might we have missed?

-Gideon’s complaint seems reasonable because of these crushing blows from the enemy, every single year.
-After all, Gideon likely saw his friends murdered, his family tortured, his favourite animals killed, his best efforts dashed.
+As we can easily understand, Gideon’s complaint seems reasonable because of these relentless blows from the enemy.
+After all, Gideon likely saw his friends murdered, his family tortured, his favourite animals killed and his best efforts dashed.

-I love to imagine Gideon running out of the winepress, leaving the wheat behind & tearing down the altars to Baal under the cover of night.
-I love to imagine him building another altar for Yahweh and all that followed in his life of sign and wonder.
+Gideon’s faith stoked into holy, roaring flame, I love to imagine him running out of the winepress, leaving the wheat behind & tearing down the altars to Baal under the cover of night.
+I love to imagine him carving up the demonic asherah poles, building another altar for Yahweh and then all that followed in his life of sign and wonder.

-But it is Gideon’s inner healing that comes first.
+But it was Gideon’s inner healing and immovable conviction that comes first.

-God was going to use Gideon as a mighty warrior to reach back to honour the prayers of his Fathers, yes as as a Man of Might but, first, as a Warrior of Peace.
+Listen up!
+God was going to use Gideon as a mighty warrior and man of valour to reach back to honour the prayers and faith of his Fathers.
+Yes, as a man of might but, first, as a warrior of peace.

 The most profound altar in Judges 6 is not the crushed altar of Baal or the restored altar of Yahweh.
-The most profound altar in Judges 6 is the personal altar of peace that is built in Gideon’s heart before he’d even got off his knees.
-That spiritual altar built, he stands to build a physical altar as a permanent, lasting memorial to his inner breakthrough – Judges 6:23-24
+The most profound altar in Judges 6 is the personal altar of peace constructed in Gideon’s heart before he’d even gotten off his knees.

 But the Lord said to him, “Peace!
 Do not be afraid.
 You are not going to die.”